reyki/Illustrator-Scripts/README.md

 - **Selected Paths Mode:** It closes open paths among the selected objects in the Illustrator document, also considering both filled paths and paths with strokes.

 -  **Close all Open Paths inside Clipping Mask:** It closes all open paths within clipping masks.

+### Limitation:
+- If multiple objects are selected, it will close the currently selected chosen each paths.